PhilippeBekaert/snd-hdspe/doc/controls.md

 ALSA control elements
 =====================

+As usual

+     alsactl -f asound.state store

+stores the actual ALSA control elements with all metadata and exact enumeration values in the file name asound.state.

 See [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf) for an example application showing how to use these elements.

 Elements common to all supported cards